orthoplex64/cashier/README.md

-# gocache
+# cashier
 Simple thread-safe in-memory TLRU caching library for Go

 **If all you need is a thread-safe map for caching, we strongly encourage reviewing [sync.Map](https://golang.org/pkg/sync/#Map) for your use case**

-gocache is an in-memory key-value TLRU cache that is thread-safe and has the ability to store any object as the value.
+cashier is an in-memory key-value TLRU cache that is thread-safe and has the ability to store any object as the value.
 There are feature toggles for both time-awareness and LRU functionality

 ## Installation

 ```
-go get github.com/BradLugo/gocache
+go get github.com/BradLugo/cashier
 ```

 ### Quick Start